-Safeguarding our children is a fundamental principle at St Augustine Webster Catholic Voluntary academy.
-Technology and the internet is extensively used across all areas of the curriculum.
-Online safeguarding, known as E-safety is an area that is constantly evolving and as such this policy will be regularly reviewed in light of monitoring and changes in guidance.
+Safeguarding our children is a fundamental principle at St Augustine Webster Catholic Voluntary Academy.
+Technology and the internet are extensively used across all areas of the curriculum.
+Online safeguarding, known as E-safety is an area that is constantly evolving and as such this policy will be regularly reviewed considering monitoring and changes in guidance.
 This E-safety Policy applies to technology in all forms (desktop computers, laptops, iPads, mobile phones and any other internet enabled devices).